-Checking out Kardia Mobile and wondering if this is worth exploring further?
+Checking out the Kardia Mobile device and wondering if this is worth exploring further?

 My review shows you how this works plus my personal experience plus pros & cons.